sakthilkv/sakthilkv/README.md

 # Hi there! 👋

-I'm Sakthi, 🎓 4th-year CS Engineering student 🚀🌟
+I'm Sakthi, 🎓 4th-year IT Engineering student 🚀🌟

 ## About Me